God the Father

-The Lord Jesus Christ is the head of the church, which is His body.
-The church is composed of all who have been joined to Him through saving faith.
+The Lord Jesus Christ is the head of the Church, which is His body.
+The Church is composed of all who have been joined to Him through saving faith.
 Each believer is baptized into the body of Christ by the Holy Spirit and becomes a member of the body of Christ based on their expression of faith.
 Each is charged by God to keep the unity of the spirit in the bond of peace, loving one another from a pure heart.
 The family of God is admonished to assemble together regularly for worship, for observance of ordinances, for mutual edification through the study of Scripture, and for mutual encouragement.
-The first and foremost command Christ has given to His church is to love Him totally and supremely.
+The first and foremost command Christ has given to His Church is to love Him totally and supremely.
 Our primary goal in our instruction and service must therefore be to encourage and motivate others with this aim.

 Salvation cannot be secured apart from a new life implanted by the Holy Spirit through God’s Word.
 The salvation of man is totally a work of God’s free grace and is not the work, in whole or in part, of human works, religious activities, or moral goodness.
 God imputes His righteousness to those who repent of their sins and place their faith in the completed work of Christ for their salvation.
 This is the only means by which man can be justified in God’s sight.
 Christ became the sinner’s substitute before God in dying as a propitiatory sacrifice for the sins of the whole world.
 Nothing can be added to the finished work of Christ in His death, burial, and resurrection on behalf of sinners.

-All who are born by the Spirit of God have the privilege of being assured of their salvation from the very moment they trust Christ as their Lord and Savior.
+All who are born by the Spirit of God have the privilege of being assured of their salvation from the very moment they trust Christ as their Savior and Lord.
 Their assurance is the testimony of God through His written Word and not based upon any kind of human merit.
 The fullness, power, and control of the Holy Spirit in the believer’s life are all appropriated by faith.
-Each believer is called to so live in the power of the indwelling Holy Spirit that he will not fulfill the lust of the flesh, but instead, bear fruit, which glorifies God.
+Each believer is called to so live in the power of the indwelling Holy Spirit that he will not fulfill the lust of the flesh, but instead, bear fruit which glorifies God.
 The Scriptures clearly identify the rules, principles, and instructions of the Christian life.

-The Holy Spirit alone is responsible to convict, convince, and convert the lost; yet, Christians are duty bound to boldly, lovingly confront all men with the truth of Christ’s Gospel in the power of the Holy Spirit and trust Him with the results.
+No one comes to Christ unless God the Father draws him.
+Then the Holy Spirit alone is responsible to convict, convince, and convert the lost; yet, Christians are duty bound to boldly, lovingly confront all men with the truth of Christ’s Gospel in the power of the Holy Spirit and trust Him with the results.
 The Gospel message should be flexible and spontaneous, and used in each person’s lifestyle as they reach out to the needs of others.
 Since each individual is uniquely different, sensitivity to the Holy Spirit’s prompting is vital.
 The Great Commission requires more than simply leading others to a saving knowledge of Christ.
 God’s goal of disciple making is to grow those genuinely saved, to Christ-like maturity.
 The Lord Jesus Christ has commanded that all believers proclaim the gospel throughout the world, and disciple men of every nation as well.
 Obedience to the Great Commission deserves and requires that every temporal and personal ambition be subordinate to this total commitment to Christ and the extension of His kingdom throughout the world.

-The openly declared enemy of God and man is a real person who authored sin and initiated man’s spiritual fall.
+The openly declared enemy of God and man is a real created being who authored sin and initiated man’s spiritual fall.
 Today, he is devoted to undermining the eternal plan of God, leading the entire world by deception, and creating confusion and disharmony among the body of Christ.
 He shall suffer eternally in the lake of fire.